 Typically speaking, January 17 is known as 'Blue Monday'.
 Why, because the mid-month date is associated with failed New Year’s resolutions, cold and damp weather with little sunlight — but this single day should not be marked as the cause or side effect of depression.

 Depression and suicidal ideation runs much deeper and for many, any day could be considered ‘Blue Monday’ as mental health issues can happen anytime, so it’s important to not view this day lightly and instead, make sure you check in regularly on a loved one who may be struggling.

-As the global pandemic has taken over our lives this past year, calls and texts to suicide prevention charities, like Pieta House, rose by 25% in December 2020 vs. December 2019, and Pieta is expecting the pandemic burden to continue into 2021.
+As the global pandemic has taken over our lives this past two years, calls and texts to suicide prevention charities, like Pieta House, have risen significantly.

 Most people who talk or think about suicide simply want to stop the pain they feel, so knowing what signs to listen and watch out for is crucial: